FISHING EXPERIENCE (FX)WQW’s core therapeutic recreational experience

 WEDNESDAY: FISHING DAY

 This is the warriors’ first introduction to some of Montana’s premier Blue Ribbon trout streams.
 Each warrior spends the day either floating or walking/wading with their guide and companion or spouse on one of the many public or private waters around.
 Adaptive equipment is available upon request.
-Back at the Ranch, the warriors have time to clean up and get a therapeutic massage before joining companions, guides and volunteers for a BBQ and a chance to tell “fish stories” from the day’s adventures.
+Back at the Ranch, the warriors have time to clean up before joining companions, guides and volunteers for a BBQ and a chance to tell “fish stories” from the day’s adventures.
 After dinner, the warriors are given another opportunity to tie more flies for Friday’s fishing if they so choose.

 THURSDAY: REST & RELAXATION DAY